Andrew Jolivétte

 Dr. Jolivette is a former Professor and Department Chair of American Indian Studies at San Francisco State University and a Senior Ford Foundation Fellow.
 Throughout the course of his nearly 3 decades in education, he has served as Dean of Students and Multicultural Programs at Presidio Hill School, as Interim Principal of XCEL Cross Cultural Charter High School in San Francisco, CA, among many roles in K-12 and higher education.

-He is the author or editor of nine books including the Lammy Award-nominated Indian Blood: HIV and Colonial Trauma in San Francisco's Two-Spirit Community; Louisiana Creoles: Cultural Recovery and Mixed-Race Native American Identity; Obama and the Biracial Factor: The Battle for a New American Majority, Louisiana Creole Peoplehood: Afro-Indigeneity and Community and the forthcoming books, Gumbo Circuitry: Poetic Routes, Gastronomic Legacies and Thrivance Circuitry: Queer Afro-Indigenous Futurity and Kinship.
+He is the author or editor of ten books including the Lammy Award-nominated Indian Blood: HIV and Colonial Trauma in San Francisco's Two-Spirit Community; Louisiana Creoles: Cultural Recovery and Mixed-Race Native American Identity; Obama and the Biracial Factor: The Battle for a New American Majority, Louisiana Creole Peoplehood: Afro-Indigeneity and Community and his latest book, Gumbo Circuitry: Poetic Routes, Gastronomic Legacies and Thrivance Circuitry: Queer Afro-Indigenous Futurity and Kinship.

 Reweaving the Spirit Ties: Native, African, and Indigenous Kinship This presentation centers the historic and contemporary relationships, convergences, shared struggles, and collective acts of healing enacted by Afro-Indigenous, Black, American Indian, Afro-Latinx, Afro-Caribbean, and other Black Indigenous communities in naming, celebrating, and transforming colonial trauma, soul loss, and violence to sites of radical love and transformative justice through shared kinship.